-If clothes truly do make the man, his hairstyle should readily be recognised as the single most important accessory to completing this transformation.
-Whether long and unruly, shiny and slick, short and rigid – one’s hairdo of choice often says more about a man than what he wears, says or does.
-Having said that, one can hardly be blamed for getting lost in the overwhelming shuffle of hair products for men that easily inundate our favourite store’s shelves.
+If clothes truly do maketh the man, his hairstyle should be recognised as the single most important accessory to completing this transformation.
+Whether thick and unruly, shiny and slick, short and rigid – one’s hairdo of choice often says more about a man than what he wears, says or does.
+Having said that, one can hardly be blamed for getting lost in the overwhelming shuffle of hair products that easily inundate our favourite store’s shelves.

-With a plethora of styling products to choose from, we break down the best men’s hair products – from shampoos and conditioners to pomades and hair sprays – to help you in your quest to individualise your spiffy coif.
+Which is why Ape has produced the definitive guide to the best men’s hair products on the market – from shampoos and conditioners to pomades and hair sprays – to help ensure your barnet always looks on point.

 How to Use This Guide

 Like picking a haircut that suits your face shape, the type of products you choose should be determined by your hair’s length and texture – otherwise known as hair type.
 Below you’ll find a variety of common hair types, along with appropriate product recommendations.
 From there, choose your desired look in terms of hold and shine.
 Everything that falls in the ‘Medium’ box should be suitable for most hair types.
 Only when you stray outside of the box do these hair products for men become a little more niche.
 Within each category you’ll find out recommendation for the best of the best.